 What Botanicals Are in OLIPOP?

 OLIPOP isn’t your average soda.
 We carefully crafted OLIPOP with a blend of scientifically-backed ingredients that work together to support microbiome and digestive health.
-In addition to three prebiotic fibers that feed your beneficial gut bacteria, our OLISmart blend features four botanicals that have been historically used to treat digestive issues.
-These include:
+In addition to prebiotic fibers that feed your beneficial gut bacteria, our OLISmart blend features several botanicals that have been historically used to treat digestive issues.
+These may include:

 Marshmallow Root